envs-net/help/docs/help.md

     if you want a nice wrapper, try [~tomasino's pb](https://git.envs.net/envs/pb)

 ## # ssh
-your ssh directory is: `~/.ssh/` includes the following files.
+your ssh directory is: `~/.ssh/`, which includes the following files:

-- your ssh config file `~/.ssh/config` (more bellow)
+- your ssh config file `~/.ssh/config` (more below)
-- the `authorized_keys` - file is a list of public keys (one per line) that are allowed to log in to your user account.
+- the `authorized_keys`, this file is a list of public keys (one per line) that are allowed to log in to your user account.
 - `id_ed25519` or `id_rsa` are each private keys, and `id_ed25519.pub` or `id_rsa.pub` are the corresponding pubkey.

 envs.net ED25519 key fingerprint is `SHA256:V+mXTsRJ+jfJMxxPlD/28dpWouuns3Wuqwppv6ykVC8` and for